 Have you been dreaming of full-time RV travel or becoming a minimalist, but aren’t sure if you can manage living in such a small space?
 In June of 2014, we moved from a 2,500 square foot home to a 44′ triple axle toy hauler Fifth Wheel RV and set out on our full-time RV adventure.
 In March of 2019, we downsized yet again to a 30′ Fifth Wheel RV.
-In this article we’ll share a tour of tiny, traveling home and share some pointers for enjoying it.
+In this article, we’ll share a tour of our tiny, traveling home and share some pointers for enjoying it.

 WATCH THE VIDEO BELOW FOR A TOUR.